Excelsior Cares: Thanks for Giving a Helping Hand

 Carolyn Braunius, associate director of development, Capital District Region, Special Olympics New York, shared, “Thank you so much for letting Special Olympics New York be a part of Excelsior Cares volunteer day!
 We had such a great time working with the volunteers from the College, and they made such a huge difference for us here at our organization!
 Five volunteers worked seamlessly with staff and five of our athletes to clean out and organize our equipment storage facilities.”

-Planning for 2019 community engagement activities has begun, and Excelsior employees look forward to lending a helping hand throughout the Capital Region.
+Planning for 2019 community engagement activities has begun, and Excelsior employees look forward to lending a helping hand on world kindness day and beyond throughout the Capital Region.